Channel Tagging System

 Different deployment channels have distinct requirements:

-* **Voice** channels need ultra-low latency and restricted state types
+* **Voice** channels need ultra-low latency and restrict which state types you can use.

-* **Text** channels support full features with moderate latency
+* **Text** channels support the full feature set at moderate latency.

 The channel tagging system helps you configure services appropriately and validates configurations before sync.